Saturday, January 25, 2025

 Louis Pasteur proved spontaneous generation was a myth.

-People believed in spontaneous generation of life.
+People believed in the spontaneous generation of life.
 This was an age old concept from the observation that maggots grew on a piece of meat or cheese when left outside.
 Even Charles Darwin stated in his “Origin of Species” book that the human body could be conceived as a creature susceptible to the law of nature.

 Louis Pasteur (1822-95) proved that the microscopic living organisms were turning grape juice into vinegar and the spoiling could be prevented by killing the microorganisms by heating the grape juice and then rapidly cooling it.
 This process is known as Pasteurization